How do I remove a tick?

 * Alternative Methods : With pointed tweezers (not blunt eyebrow tweezers!) grasp the tick as close to the skin as possible; without squeezing the tick’s body, pull the tick out without twisting (it is difficult to twist tweezers without separating the tick’s head from its body) – there may be considerable resistance.

 Illustrations are for general guidance and do not represent any particular species.

 If no tools are available, rather than delay use a cotton thread.
 Tie a single loop of cotton around the tick’s mouthparts, as close to the skin as possible, then pull upwards and outwards without twisting.

-DO start by cleansing the tweezers with antiseptic.
-After tick removal, cleanse the bite site and the tweezers with antiseptic.
+DO start by cleansing the tweezers/tool with antiseptic.
+After tick removal, cleanse the bite site and the tool with antiseptic.

 DO wash hands thoroughly afterwards.